neta-elad/pyconlang/README.md

 and applied using Lexurgy.

 ### Lexicon
-Pyconlang's lexicon is defined in `lexicon.txt`.
+Pyconlang's lexicon is defined in `lexicon.pycl`.
 Each line defines one of three types of records:
 `entry`, `affix`, and `template`.
 No line breaks are allowed inside the definition of a single record.